MaterializeInc/materialize/doc/user/content/ops/diagnosing-using-sql.md

 (including system arrangements), whereas the memory visualization tool shows only user-created arrangements, and it shows them by dataflow.
-The amount of memory used by Materialize should correlate with the number of arrangement records that are displayed by the visual interface.
+The amount of memory used by Materialize should correlate with the number of arrangement records that are displayed by either the visual interface or the sql queries.

 ### How can I check whether work is distributed equally across workers?